Solid South: Oklahoma

 Republican Warren G. Harding won Oklahoma in the 1920 presidential election, while losing all the former Confederate states except Tennessee.

 Oklahoma was considered part of the Solid South, but did not become a state until 1907, and shared characteristics of both the border states and the former Confederate states in the Upper South.
 Oklahoma disenfranchised its African American population, which comprised less than 10% of the state's population from 1870 to 1960.
-However, Oklahoma did not enact a poll tax and remained electorally competitive at the state and federal levels during the Jim Crow era.
+However, Oklahoma did not enact a poll tax until its voters ratified the state's constitution and remained electorally competitive at the state and federal levels during the Jim Crow era.
 Oklahoma elected three Republican U.S. Senators before 1964: John W. Harreld (1921–1927), William B. Pine (1925–1931), and Edward H. Moore (1943–1949).
 Oklahoma had a strong Republican presence in Northwestern Oklahoma, which had close ties to neighboring Kansas, a Republican stronghold.

 During the Civil War, most of present-day Oklahoma was designated as Indian Territory and permitted slavery, with most tribal leaders aligning with the Confederacy.
 However, some tribes and bands sided with the Union, resulting in bloody conflict in the territory, with severe hardships for all residents.
 The Oklahoma Territory was settled through a series of land runs from 1889 to 1895, which included significant numbers of Republican settlers from the Great Plains.

 Oklahoma did not have a Republican governor until Henry Bellmon was elected in 1962, though Republicans were still able to draw over 40% of the vote statewide during the Jim Crow era.
 Democrats were strongest in Southeast Oklahoma, known as "Little Dixie", whose white settlers were Southerners seeking a start in new lands following the American Civil War.
 In Guinn v.
 United States (1915), the Supreme Court invalidated the Oklahoma Constitution's "old soldier" and "grandfather clause" exemptions from literacy tests.
 Oklahoma and other states quickly reacted by passing laws that created other rules for voter registration that worked against blacks and minorities.

-However, Oklahoma did not enact a poll tax, unlike the former Confederate states.
+However, Oklahoma did not enact a poll tax until its constitution came into force at statehood, later than the former Confederate states.
 As a result, Oklahoma was still competitive at the presidential level, voting for Warren G. Harding in 1920 and Herbert Hoover in 1928.
 Oklahoma shifted earlier to supporting Republican presidential candidates, with the state voting for every Republican ticket since 1952, except for Lyndon B. Johnson in his 1964 landslide.
 Oklahoma is the only Southern state to have never voted for a Democratic presidential candidate after 1964.
 It was one of only two Southern states, the other being Virginia, to be carried by Republican Gerald Ford in the 1976 presidential election.